mougiakouel/QGIS-Training-Manual/postgres/rules.rst

    Joe Bloggs | 2012-04-23 15:20:56.683382
   (1 row)

-.. note:: |note| The value of the :kbd:`time` field will depend on the current date and time.
+.. note::  The value of the :kbd:`time` field will depend on the current date and time.

 |IC|